 Today I've decided to blog about the truth of wedding flower pricing.
-I want to provide brides and grooms with an educational and informative summary to help them understand why wedding flowers are priced the way they are.
+I want to provide couples with an educational and informative summary to help them understand why wedding flowers are priced the way they are.

 In this blog I hope to explain why professional wedding florists charge what they do.
 Please note that we are not trying to rip you off just because you are getting married, but rather want you to have the perfect blooms and impeccable floral arrangements that you and your guests will reminisce about for years to come.
+We also want you to have an overall incredible customer service experience working with us and feel completely at ease.
 First, let me mention that I understand being on a budget having been a bride myself (while volunteering overseas with no income), but there are many reasons why a professional wedding florist prices their flowers the way they do.
 Please read on.

 If you are looking for quality flowers, not just a random grocery store bouquet or bruised flowers of a low-grade quality, you will need to pay more.
 Professional, high end wedding florists source their flowers from the best growers worldwide who in turn need to be compensated for growing, processing, packaging and shipping the flowers in perfect condition direct from their farms to wholesalers whom we purchase from.
 Our flowers arrive from Holland, South Africa, South America, California, Florida and Italy just to name a few.
-Yes, there are Canadian growers but not all flowers can be sourced locally; and the grower, wholesaler and delivery driver all need to be compensated for their role in delivering immaculate blooms for your big day.
+Yes, there are Canadian growers in Alberta and British Columbia and even local Calgary urban flower farmers but not all flowers can be sourced locally; and the grower, wholesaler and delivery driver all need to be compensated for their role in producing and delivering immaculate blooms for your big day.

 It is also worthwhile to note that individual flower costs vary.
 If flowers are rarer, harder to grow or have limited growing seasons they are often more expensive.
 This is why peonies, when in season, are still quite costly; much more so than your typical rose; and out of season are often ridiculously priced.
 Also, a floral design or bouquet that is larger with more blooms will be more expensive than a smaller version; size is a factor.
 A quality, professional floral designer will know what proportions of flowers and size are required to create in a given space at your ceremony and reception.
 It is possible to downscale a look, but the quality of the arrangement in regards to composition and proportion could be compromised.

 Keep in mind a few other expenses that wedding florists, like all business owners, incur.
-We must pay qualified staff, bills for water, electricity, floral coolers, florist tools, vases as well as business licenses, accounting fees, lawyer fees, insurance, delivery vehicle gas and maintenance fees...well you get the idea.
+We must pay our taxes, qualified staff, bills for water, electricity, floral coolers, florist tools, websites, vases as well as business licenses, accounting fees, lawyer fees, liability insurance, commercial vehicle insurance, disability insurance, delivery vehicle gas and maintenance fees...well you get the idea.
 We also need to provide for our own basic needs and make a living, just like in every other profession, and a vaction would be nice every now and then as well.

 As you can see there is alot involved with designing high quality wedding floral arrangements.
 It is not as simple as showing up at your grocery store, grabbing a bunch of daisies and tying a ribbon around them.
 Quality, experience and time are all things to remember when booking your wedding florist.
 Remember, your family friend or the florist you find on Kijiji may be offering flowers at a great price, but will the flowers be of a high quality, will the design be consistent, do they have actual experience creating the arrangements you are envisioning, do they know how to allocate time for processing, designing and delivering your flowers on time, do they have commerical and liability insurance if something goes wrong?
+Do they have the proper licenses and permits to work at your wedding venue?
 In some cases your friend might just be an incredible floral designer who is offering you a discounted price as a wedding gift, but more often than not we hear the sad stories that confirm you get what you pay for.

 It is also important to keep in mind what you are comparing when you receive quotes from various floral designers.
 Are they offering the exact same design?
 Most likely not as each florist is an artist and has a unique floral style.
 Read carefully for sizing of centerpieces listed in the proposals and the list of flowers each florist intends to include in your bridal bouquet for example.
 If one florist is quoting on expensive phalaenopsis orchids for the bouquet while another is quoting on baby's breath there will be a large discrepancy between the two.
 It is important as well to choose a wedding florist who understands your floral vision and has a floral style that fits with it.
 Of course your wedding florist can provide ideas for staying within your budget but other times they may not be able to accommodate a lower budget with the floral requirements you are asking of them.

-Our floral studio has a year round minimum spend of $2,500 before gst + delivery which takes into account the cost of flowers mentioned above.
+Our floral studio has a year round minimum spend of $3,500 including gst + delivery for weddings in Calgary, which takes into account the cost of flowers mentioned above.
 If you would like to read more about our minimum spend please read our blog titled Why we have a minimum flower spend?

 Below are more wonderful blog posts that discuss budgeting for wedding flowers and the costs associated with them.
 They are well worth the read!